 Oasis de Atacama to Generate 5.5 TWh of Green Energy Annually

-Once fully operational, the Oasis de Atacama project is expected to generate approximately 5.5 TWh of energy annually—enough to power Madrid for a year—and prevent 1.4 million metric tons of carbon dioxide emissions.
+Once fully operational, the Oasis de Atacama project is set to generate approximately 5.5 TWh of green energy annually.
+This is enough clean power to supply a city the size of Madrid for a year and will prevent 1.4 million metric tons of carbon dioxide emissions.

-Globally, Grenergy is developing more than 15 GW of solar power projects, with a portfolio that includes sites in Colombia, Mexico, and Peru.
+Globally, Grenergy is developing over 15 GW of solar power projects in countries such as Colombia, Mexico, and Peru.

 Grenergy Secures $345M for First Two Phases of Solar Project

-The Spanish independent power producer (IPP) recently secured $345 million in funding for the project’s first two phases from financial institutions BNP Paribas, Natixis, Société Générale, The Bank of Nova Scotia, and SMBC.
+The Spanish independent power producer (IPP) recently secured $345 million in funding from BNP Paribas, Natixis, Société Générale, The Bank of Nova Scotia, and SMBC for the project’s first two phases.
+Following this new acquisition, Grenergy confirmed that no further financing is planned for the Oasis de Atacama project.

-The first phase of the project is scheduled to become operational by the end of 2024, with the remaining phases gradually coming online between 2025 and 2026.
+The first phase of the complex is scheduled to be operational by the end of 2024, with the remaining phases coming online between 2025 and 2026.
 According to Grenergy, power off-take agreements are already secured for the first four stages, and negotiations for the remaining capacity are in advanced stages.

-Grenergy reaffirmed its commitment to invest EUR 2.6 billion (USD 2.89 billion) between 2023 and 2026, clarifying that despite the Chilean project’s expansion, no additional funds will be allocated to its overall investment plan.
+Grenergy reaffirmed its commitment to invest EUR 2.6 billion (USD 2.89 billion) between 2023 and 2026.
+The company also confirmed that even with the expanded scope of the Chilean project, no additional funds will be allocated to the investment plan.